maksymovchynnikov/EventCalc-SHiP/README.md

 # EventCalc-SHiP

 Sampler of decay events with hypothetical Long-Lived Particles (LLPs) for the [SHiP experiment](https://ship.web.cern.ch/).
+May be easily adapted for any other experiment.

 ## Overview